 The staff of The Mike Morse Law Firm is always available to answer your questions or clarify any of the answers provided below.
 Please contact us should you need further assistance.

-What are no fault insurance benefits and how do I get them?
+What are Michigan no fault insurance benefits and how do I get them?

-No-fault insurance benefits are paid to any Michigan resident who is injured in an accident involving a motor vehicle.
+No-fault insurance benefits are paid to any Michigan resident who is injured in an accident involving a motor vehicle, with only one exception.
+If you are the owner and operator of an uninsured vehicle and involved in an accident, you are unfortunately barred from bringing any claim for benefits.

 Why doesn’t the negligent driver’s insurance company have to pay my medical bills?